AlumiRR/AlumiRR/README.md

 IT student, indie games and mods enjoyer.

-A proud example of the people of the great bees.

 If you for some reason have read this, you can contact me in Discord: 'Red Reptile#8398'
 <!---
 AlumiRR/AlumiRR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.